non-existing-organization/terraform_module_lambda_dynamodb/README.md

 ## About The Project

+This is a simple project that involves a python script that scans the Ec2 API in search of a certain criteria (currently is fixed to a SG (Security Group) rule matching *0.0.0.0/0*) and then store that SG id in a DynamoDB table.
+If that criteria is "remediated" the script will delete that SG id from the table, that way you can keep a live record of SG ids you wish to keep monitored.
+Everything is glued together with terraform which will zip the python script and deploy it to the lambda function.

+I made this project as part of my learning process since i did not have that much practice with the DynamoDB service, but also i wanted to glue everything with python and terraform and have some fun along the way.

 <!--
 There are many great README templates available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need.